How do I know it’s time to update my hearing aids?

-Naturally, when a hearing instrument stops working reliably, you could be a candidate for new hearing aids, or at least a significant repair.
+Naturally, when a hearing instrument stops working reliably, you could be a candidate for new hearing aids.
 But there are other reasons you may want to make an appointment with your Audiologist and consider an upgrade, even if things are working fine.

 Age-related hearing loss is a degenerative condition — it gets worse as you get older.
-If you’re not getting like-new performance from your hearing aids, it may be time to see your Audiologist for an adjustment.
+If you’re not getting like-new performance from your hearing aids, it may be time for an adjustment.
 Sometimes your hearing may change to the point where it’s beyond the range of your current hearing aids.
-You may need to upgrade to a more powerful instrument or one with new capabilities that meet your changing needs.
+You may need to upgrade to instruments that better meet your changing needs.

 Changes in your occupation, living situation, social interests or family life can put new demands on your hearing and in turn, your hearing aids.
-A new job with a lot of conference calls and meetings, or a job in a noisy environment like a restaurant or construction site can mean a change in your hearing requirements.
-Lifestyle changes such as getting married, moving in with family, taking up a new hobby, or moving to a group home where there is a lot of conversation and social activity will also place increase demands on your hearing abilities.
-If you were originally fitted for hearing aids based on a quieter lifestyle, any of these situations could create a need for hearing aids with more power or new capabilities.
+A new job with a lot of conference calls and meetings, or a job in a noisy environment means a change in your hearing requirements.
+Lifestyle changes such as getting married, moving in with family, or moving to a group home where there is a lot of social activity will also place increase demands on your hearing abilities.
+If your hearing aids are better suited for a quieter lifestyle, any of these situations could create a need for hearing aids with more power or new capabilities.